Our Environmental Ambition

 Although customer contact remains an essential part of our work as a global organisation, the COVID crisis casts a new perspective on travel.
 We have become more familiar with online meetings, but customer appointments remain important.
 It's about finding a new balance.

-It is important for us, as an international company, to think along about the future of aviation.
-As part of this we are involved as a chairman in the 'Anders Vliegen' working group in the Anders Reizen Coalition (‘Travel Differently’).
+As an international company, it is important for us to think about the future of aviation.
+As part of this we are participating in the 'Anders Vliegen' working group in the Anders Reizen Coalition (‘Travel Differently’).
 A network of large companies working together with the objective of making their business mobility more sustainable.
 We also encourage innovation in aviation, including a financial donation to the Netherlands Aerospace Centre (NLR) for the purchase of an electric aircraft.

 As of January 2022 colleagues at PwC Netherlands will be flying entirely with Sustainable Aviation Fuel (SAF).
 This makes PwC the first large organisation to take this step.
 With this commitment, we are reducing our own CO2 emissions for business air travel and contributing to the future of sustainable paraffin.